Best Brands on Social Media

 2. GoPro

-GoPro has attracted 18.6 million followers on Instagram, 10.9 million on Facebook and 2.1 million followers on Twitter with their visually appealing content.
+GoPro has attracted over 20 million followers on Instagram, 10 million on Facebook, 2.1 million followers on X and 3 million on TikTok with their visually appealing content.
 The hashtag #GoPro has become so popular that it’s been used not only by the brand itself but also by its audience.
 It has become a synonym for action sports and adventure.

 Most of the content they publish is videos with outstanding quality and user-generated content that showcase their products.
 The main platform they use is, understandably, Instagram.
 Here, GoPro often engages with their audience through competitions and “Photo of the Day” series.